dart-lang/site-www/src/tools/pub/dependencies.md

 ### Hosted packages

-A *hosted* package is one that can be downloaded from pub.dartlang.org or another HTTP server that speaks the same API.
-Most dependencies are hosted and are declared like this:
+A *hosted* package is one that can be downloaded from pub.dartlang.org (or another HTTP server that speaks the same API).
+Here's an example of declaring a dependency on a hosted package:

 {% prettify yaml %}
 dependencies: